 The sensitization of migrants in transit is not an easy task, especially not when it comes to neighborhoods in the outskirts of a city as large as Niamey.
-However, our community mobilisers have been meeting this challenge every day since the opening of the listening and guidance office in Niamey in October 2017.
+However, our community mobilisers have been meeting this challenge every day since the opening of the Orientation Office in Niamey in October of 2017.

-IOM's four Offices of Listening and Guidance (BEOs) in Niger are supported by the European Union in Niger under the Migrant Resource and Response Mechanism (MRRM).
+IOM's four Orientation offices (BEOs) in Niger are supported by the European Union in Niger under the Migrant Resource and Response Mechanism (MRRM).